TheRealMopcornPuncher/VoltCore/CAPTAINSLOG.md

 After getting the link to the extrusion, I was going to start modeling it in fusion 360, when I proceeded to fall down a rabbit hole of logo design.
 In the end, I installed Inkscape and began learning how to craft a nice looking logo to slap over the rest of this project.

+I decided to take a break from learning how to use Inkscape.
+After hopping into a call with my brother and ranting about the project, he suggested I use a single motor for the Z-axis linked via a belt to support all sides of the bed (Maybe via linear rods/rails?)

-Total time elapsed: 1 hr 25 mins
+Total time elapsed: 1 hr 40 mins

 ---